Hairstyles in the 1980s

 Hairstyles in the 1980s included the mullet, tall mohawk hairstyles, jheri curls, flattops, and hi-top fades, which became popular styles.
 Amongst women, large hair-dos, puffed-up styles, permanent waves, and softer cuts typified the decade.
 Big hair that was "often permed to achieve the desired volume" is especially associated with women of the mid 1980s as well as male rockstars of that era, especially of the glam metal genre.
 Television shows such as Dynasty helped popularize the high volume bouffant and glamorous image associated with it.

-A surprising return of mullet haircut with a cleaner and modern look has created a new record of fame and likeness.
-Its sharp and stylish look has become a favourite among men of all age groups who are ready to undergo an exciting transformation from retro rebel to modern one.
-In past years, this hairstyle was limited only to rock stars.
-Street Machine The driving force behind its popularity is men’s high demand and consciousness of their looks.